starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 ### Unsupported hardware
 - Tobii does not support Linux.
 Its opentrack support uses the Windows only SDK.
 See [VM Passthrough](#tobii-eye-tracker-5-vm-passthrough) below.
-- TrackIR 5 does not support Opentrack, nor does it work with Linuxtrack under Wine/Proton.
-We recommend Delanclip instead.

 ## Opentrack Configuration